About the survey

 If I take part in the March pilot, do I still need to do the survey in May?

-No. Research New Zealand will store your responses to the March pilot and they will be combined with all other responses in the main survey starting on 11 May.
+No. Research New Zealand will store your responses to the March pilot and they will be combined with all other responses in the main survey that started on 11 May.

 If I participated in the pilot, will you be able to identify me because so few people are participating at my agency?

-No. Research New Zealand will store your responses to the pilot and they will be combined with all other responses in the main survey starting on 11 May.
+No. Research New Zealand will store your responses to the pilot and they will be combined with all other responses in the main survey that started on 11 May.

 The pilot is about testing IT systems and processes needed to help make the census a success.